Ketamine use while Breastfeeding

 Summary of Use during Lactation

 Breastmilk levels of ketamine have not been measured after administration to humans.
 Minimal data indicated that ketamine use in nursing mothers may not affect the breastfed infant or lactation.
-Until more data are available, ketamine should only be used with careful monitoring for sedation and poor feeding during breastfeeding.
+Until more data are available, ketamine should only be used in low doses with careful monitoring for sedation and poor feeding during breastfeeding.
 Alternate agents are preferred.[1,2]

 Maternal Levels.
 Relevant published information was not found as of the revision date.